Is It Okay to Close HVAC Vents in Unused Rooms?

 Heating and cooling your house makes up for about half of the total energy usage in a typical home.
 To save some money you may wonder if it’s okay to close air vents in unused rooms in order to direct air to other areas.
-Unfortunately, that’s a bad idea.
-Closing air vents can actually cause your HVAC system to run inefficiently and damage your AC or furnace, costing you more in the long run.
+Unfortunately, this may not be a good idea.
+Closing air vents can actually cause your HVAC system to run inefficiently, costing you more in the long run.

 Why Closing Air Vents Does Not Save You Money

 Your HVAC system was built to be “balanced.”
 This means that the ductwork was sized for the amount of air going in to equal the volume of air going out.
 The blower pulls air from the house through the return ducts and then pushes it back into the house through the supply ducts.
 Thus, closing vents changes the balance of your HVAC system.

 To illustrate this, imagine you’re walking at a fast pace and breathing by inhaling through your mouth and exhaling through your nose.
 Now imagine you decide to close one nostril but continue to walk at the same brisk pace.
 You are continuing to use the same amount of air but have less pathways.
 You can then either use less air or put in more effort to breathe comfortably.
 The same goes for your HVAC system.

 By closing vents, you’re not allowing your system to work less but instead increasing the pressure in your air ducts.
 Increased pressure in your air ducts is bad news because your blower is only designed to deliver a certain amount of air against a certain amount of pressure.

 Most HVAC systems will function fine if a few vents are closed, but closing many vents at the same time is not advised.
 If you’re closing vents for comfort, it’s best if you only close them temporarily.

 How Closing Air Vents Damages Your HVAC System

 Depending on the type of blower you have (PSC being the most common), closing air vents can cause different problems: